Video Game: Madagascar

 - Similarly, Marty gets infinite supplies of soccer balls when he’s fighting against the Granny's durian explosives.

-- Butt Monkey: Melville is treated like this in the game’s early stages, often getting some of the scrappiest levels and mechanics.
+- Butt Monkey: Melman is treated like this in the game’s early stages, often getting some of the scrappiest levels and mechanics.

 - Car Chase: There’s one where penguins chase after the four tourist jeeps in order to disable them and get the monkeys they carry.
 It is surprisingly hard and likely to be That One Level.